Resources

 While online training is nothing new, changes in remote and hybrid work, increased use of social media, the need for flexibility and reduced attention spans have all led to a surge in new formats and other ways to train and develop staff in 2022.

 In addition to flexibility being key, the need for employees to learn in a more personalized way and the increased demand for mentorship programs will all come center stage for HR teams looking to develop staff in today’s challenging work environment.
-Here are three trends in training and development that will help employers attract and retain employees in 2022:

 1. Flexibility